Skip to main content

 • Surrey Police

-We will review the information you have provided to determine whether your case meets the ASB case review threshold.
+We’ll review the information you’ve provided to check if it meets the ASB case review threshold.
 If it does, the case will be reviewed.
-This will involve information sharing with the police, housing (including relevant social landlords), environmental health, and social care and health providers, depending on the nature of the case.
+This may involve sharing information with:

-The case review panel will discuss the issue you raise, review what action has already been taken and consider recommendations for additional action to resolve the problem.
+The panel will discuss the issue you’ve raised, review what action has already been taken, and consider further actions to resolve the problem.

-If you are unhappy with the decision regarding your ASB case review request, you can contact the Office of the Police and Crime Commissioner.
+If you’re unhappy with the outcome, you can contact the Office of the Police and Crime Commissioner.

-We welcome the opportunity to review cases of anti-social behaviour, but an ASB case review application may be rejected if it is thought to be prejudicial, discriminatory, malicious, unreasonable or vexatious.
+We welcome the opportunity to review antisocial behaviour cases.
+However, we may reject a request if it’s considered prejudicial, discriminatory, malicious, unreasonable or vexatious.

 More information on ASB case reviews (formerly known as Community Triggers)